eclipse-hono/hono/site/homepage/content/getting-started/index.md

 ## Advanced: Sending Commands to a Device

 The following example will guide you through an advanced feature of Hono.
-You will see how an application can send a command to a device and receive a response with the result of the command.
+You will see how an application can send a command to a device and receive a response with the result of processing the command on the device.
 The communication direction here is exactly the other way round than with telemetry and events.

 The following assumes that the steps in the [Prerequisites for the Getting started Guide](https://www.eclipse.org/hono/getting-started/#prerequisites-for-the-getting-started-guide) and [Registering Devices](https://www.eclipse.org/hono/getting-started/#registering-devices) sections above have been completed.